What is the difference between hippotherapy and adaptive riding?

 Every effort will be made to hold scheduled sessions.
 Sessions will only be canceled in extreme weather cases when Promise Ranch deems that it is not safe and/or driving conditions are too hazardous.

-What forms are required for my child to ride?
+What forms are required for my child to participate?

-Due to insurance and industry best practices, ALL riders must have a complete set of Promise Ranch Rider paperwork filled out.
+Due to insurance and industry best practices, ALL participants must have Registration, Physician, and Policies completed.

 What do participants wear?